-The statement of accounts was authorised for issue by the Corporate Head of Resources on 31 May 2019.
+The statement of accounts was authorised for issue by the Assistant Chief Executive on 30 July 2020.
 Events taking place after this date are not reflected in the financial statement or notes.
-When events taking place before this date provide information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+When events taking place before this date provide information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.